mnapoli/bref-laravel-demo/README.md

 - [this article explains how to run serverless PHP applications](http://mnapoli.fr/serverless-php/)
 - [Bref](https://github.com/mnapoli/bref) is the framework used to run those applications on AWS lambda
+- [the Bref "Laravel" documentation](https://github.com/mnapoli/bref/blob/master/docs/Laravel.md) will tell you more about Bref and Laravel